Laurie Berkner: Other media

 In 2018, Berkner created a series called Laurie Berkner Song and Story Kitchen with Audible Studios and released it as an audio book through the Audible Originals brand.
 Other formats are available as well for non-Audible members.

 Starting in March 2020, Berkner began a daily "Berkner Break" via Facebook Live.
 The daily 30-minute event consists of Berkner performing a variety of her songs, reading books and encouraging children and families to wash their hands and social distance during the COVID-19 pandemic.
 The event moved to three times a week in May 2020 and the final "Berkner Break" was on June 5, 2020.

 Personal life

-Berkner is married to Brian Mueller, who was formerly a bassist in the Laurie Berkner Band.
-Their daughter, Lucy Mueller, was born in September 2004.
+Berkner is married to bass guitarist Brian Mueller, former member of the Laurie Berkner Band.
+Together, they have one daughter.